gislab-npo/gislab/README.md

  * Share: directory with read permissions for anybody and write permissions for file owner
  * Barrel: directory with read and write permissions for all files for all users

+It is possible to mount 'Barrel' shared directory from host machine using 'utils/mount-barrel.sh' script.
+It is always good idea to umount it before shutting down gis.lab server.
+If forgotten try to umount it with '-fl' options.

 ### Built-in automatic WebGIS viewer
 One of the nice features of GIS LAB is WebGIS viewer application which is automatically generated for